jacobeisenstein/gt-nlp-class/README.md

 These are completely optional, but might deepen your understanding of the material.

 - [Speech and Language Processing](http://www.amazon.com/Speech-Language-Processing-2nd-Edition/dp/0131873210/) is the textbook most often used in NLP courses.
 It's a great reference for both the linguistics and algorithms we'll encounter in this course.
-Several chapters from the [third edition](https://web.stanford.edu/~jurafsky/slp3/) are online.
+Several chapters from the upcoming [third edition](https://web.stanford.edu/~jurafsky/slp3/) are free online.
 - [Natural Language Processing with Python](http://www.amazon.com/Natural-Language-Processing-Python-Steven/dp/0596516495)
 shows how to do hands-on work with Python's Natural Language Toolkit (NLTK), and also brings a strong linguistic perspective.
 - [Schaum's Outline of Probability and Statistics](http://www.amazon.com/Schaums-Outline-Probability-Statistics-Edition/dp/007179557X/ref=pd_sim_b_1?ie=UTF8&refRID=1R57HWNCW6EEWD1ZRH4C) can help you review the probability and statistics that we use in this course.